-Preserving sperm or embryos dramatically reduces costs associated with animal colony maintenance, while protecting valuable research strains against disease, breeding cessation and disasters.
-It also limits genetic drift, prevents loss of phenotype, and enables an easy recovery of specific pathogen-free mice and rats.
+Reduce costs associated with animal colony maintenance, while protecting valuable research strains by using our rat and mouse cryopreservation services.
+Mouse cryopreservation aids in limiting genetic drift, preventing loss of phenotype, and enables an easy recovery of VAF/Elite™ mice and rats.

-At Charles River, embryos and sperm are divided between two independent locations, each with an automated liquid nitrogen filing system and an alarm network to help ensure the security of our clients' valuable animal models.
-Once a cryopreserved stock is created, animal lines can be recovered in as few as eight to ten weeks.
-This quick recovery time ensures the briefest possible interruption to ongoing experiments in the event of total animal loss.
+Rodent embryos and sperm are divided between two independent locations, each with an automated liquid nitrogen filing system and an alarm network to help ensure the security of our clients' valuable animal models.

 Mouse Sperm Cryopreservation

 Sperm cryopreservation is increasingly becoming a fast, safe, and cost-effective way to protect genetically engineered mouse colonies.
-With sperm cryopreservation, it is feasible to cryopreserve stocks at multiple stages of model development (e.g., after creation or backcrossing), which provides an opportunity to recover a model from an earlier state if it ever becomes necessary.
-Charles River offers sperm cryopreservation for all genetically engineered mouse strains, providing a permanent backup for valuable lines.
+With mouse sperm cryopreservation, it is feasible to cryopreserve stocks at multiple stages of model development (e.g., after creation or backcrossing), which provides an opportunity to recover a model from an earlier state if it ever becomes necessary.
+Our mouse cryopreservation for all genetically engineered mouse strains provides a permanent backup for valuable lines.

 For some mouse models, sperm cryopreservation may not be the best way to protect a colony due to specific genetics, phenotype, or composition of the model.
 Our dedicated team of project initiation specialists works with each client to determine if their line is a good candidate for sperm cryopreservation and ensure the success of those that are.